ceejbot/mcm-meta-helper/README.md

 ## Usage

 The most common usage is to change your working directory to your mod directory, then run `mcm-meta-helper check`.
+The tool exits with a non-zero status if missing translations are found, so you can perhaps fail a test suite for your mod if you detect this.

+You can add translation stubs to any language file missing them by running `mcm-meta-helper update`.

+There are additional options for each command:

 ```text
 $ mcm-meta-helper help